create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ## SFVec2d/SFVec2f Object

-The SFVec2d/f object corresponds to a X3D SFVec2d/f field.
+The SFVec2d/f object corresponds to an X3D SFVec2d/f field.
 Each component of the vector can be accessed using the x and y properties or using C-style array dereferencing (i.e. *sfVec2d/fObjectName[0]* or *sfVec2d/fObjectName[1]).*

 ### Instance Creation Method(s)